sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 <p align="center">
   <img src="readme_fig/method.png">
   Figure 1.
 The brief overview of the method.
-Taken from [Moran et al. 2020](https://arxiv.org/abs/1910.11908)
+Taken from the original paper.[1]
 </p>

 In summary, the training step works as follow: